nevrome/cultrans.bronzeageburials.article2019/README.md

 ### How to reproduce:

-As the data and code in this repository are complete and self-contained, it can be reproduced with any R environment (\> version 3.5.0).
+As the data and code in this repository are complete and self-contained, it can be reproduced with any R environment (&gt; version 3.5.0).
 The necessary package dependencies are documented in the `DESCRIPTION` file and can be installed manually or automatically with `devtools::install()`.
 If it’s not possible any more to construct a